Musicals are gay. So why aren’t more musicals gay?

 2005 — The Producers (dir.
 Susan Stroman)

 It’s unfortunate the same year that brought us objectively the biggest queer women musical also had this.
 Maybe this tongue-in-cheek number wouldn’t annoy me so much if this list wasn’t filled with femmes and subtext.
-But since it is I’m going to be a humorless lesbian and say “Keep It Gay” feels cringey two decades later especially the characterization of the butch lighting designer.
+But since it is I’m going to be a humorless lesbian and say “Keep It Gay” feels cringey fifteen years later especially the characterization of the butch lighting designer.

 2007 — Love Songs (dir.
 Christophe Honoré)